James River Oysters- orJR’s

 then realizing that the oysters are smaller than what you see in the glass jars?
 Approximately 3 quarts are equivalent to a 5-6 lb pack (gallon), and you can see the oysters in that glass jar.

 Know who you are dealing with and where the products are coming from.
-Nothing beats experience, and we’ve been hear for over 40 plus years.
+Nothing beats experience, and we’ve been hearing for over 40 plus years.
 Oh my gosh!
-Well I do eat well!
+Well, I do eat well!

 East Coast – Chesapeake Bay

-The video is an interesting look at the behind the scenes look at both the problem and the solution for the oyster industry and the Chesapeake Bay.
+The video is an interesting look behind the scenes look at both the problem and the solution for the oyster industry and the Chesapeake Bay.
 Enjoy…

 Here is a recipe to serve two Mussel hungry folks!

-- In large stock pot, melt 2 tablespoon of butter, add garlic and heat for around 30 seconds.
+- In a large stockpot, melt 2 tablespoons of butter, add garlic and heat for around 30 seconds.
 Stir for a minute, after seasoning with some red pepper flakes and some lemon zest.

 - Add 2 cups of white wine and season with black pepper, then bring to a boil.
 Add 2 pounds of cleaned and de-bearded mussels, cover right away and boil for 1 minute.